Metaform/dcsa/content/en/documentation/overview/bergamo-2025/agenda.md

 ### Technical Track for **Developers**

 #### ⏰ 10:30–10:45 — ECA Technical Track Kick-off
-**Owner/Presenter:** Babak Jahromi / Thomas
+**Owner/Presenter:** Babak Jahromi / Thomas Obermeyer

 **Abstract:**
 Kick-off the two-day technical track.
 Describe a brief history of ECA, refer attendees to the pre-read covering Milan workshop, and set the stage for the two-day technical workshop, its tracks, goals, and the hands-on nature of the developer track.

 - Track 1 for developers
-- Trak 2 for technical decision makers and program managers
+- Track 2 for technical decision makers and program managers

 Engineering focused collaboration to help B2B data sharing across Europe based on EU requirements and ideas.
 It is an OSS initiative and its output is ultimately code that participants can build a product out of.